 FOC Restaurant in Singapore was launched in September 2014 with the mission to bring us diners an experience of contemporary Catalonian cuisine with a forward thinking craft cocktail menu.
 It’s a partnership between Catalonian chef-restaurateur Nandu Jubany who owns Can Jubay (Michelin star’d for over 20 years), local chef Jordi Noguera, and the much revered mixologist Dario Knox.
 The name “FOC” is Catalan for “fire” and the restaurant has the motto of “Fine Fun Food from Barcelona”.
-Inside has an open kitchen, is full of quirky Spanish pop culture cues, papier-mâché masks, private alcoves, comes with counter dining areas with full view of the cocktail making theatrics.
+Inside has an open kitchen, is full of quirky Spanish pop culture cues, papier-mâché masks, private alcoves, comes with counter dining areas with a full view of the cocktail making theatrics.

 Toasted bread with tomatoes $8 (for five pieces) were ok, not a patch on Barranfina’s though.
 Easily forgettable sadly, perhaps this was down the lack of flavour and the unremarkable crisp bread.
 Some sour dough would have gone down a treat with richer flavoured tomatoes.